Update Certificate Authority Authorization (CAA) DNS Records

 dashboard.mydomain.com.
 IN CAA 0 issue "letsencrypt.org"

 Our certificates have a 90-day lifetime.
-To guarantee you do not experience access issues or errors after the certificates renew, please ensure the letsencrypt.org entry remains in your CAA record.
+To guarantee you don't experience access issues or errors after the certificates renew, ensure the letsencrypt.org entry remains in your CAA record.

 Add a CAA DNS Record